 - COURSE DEVIATION INDICATOR Provides VOR/LOC navigation inputs to autopilot for intercept and tracking modes. - LOCALIZER REVERSED INDICATOR LIGHT Amber light, labeled BC, illuminates when BACK CRS button is pushed in (engaged) and LOC frequency selected.
 BC light indicates course indicator needle is reversed on selected receiver (when tuned to a localizer frequency).
-This light is located within the CDI indicator. - DIRECTIONAL GYRO INDICATOR Provides heading information to the autopilot for heading intercept and hold. - 4.
-TURN COORDINATOR Senses roll and yaw for wings leveling and command turn functions. - HDG SEL Aircraft will turn to and hold heading selected by the heading "bug" on the directional gyro. - NAV INT When heading "bug" on DG is set to selected course, aircraft will turn to and intercept selected VOR or LOC course. - NAV TRK When heading "bug" on DG is set to selected course, aircraft will track selected VOR or LOC course. - 8.
-HI SENS During NAV INT or NAV TRK operation, this high sensitivity setting increases autopilot response to NAV signal to provide more precise operation during localizer approach.
+This light is located within the CDI indicator. - DIRECTIONAL GYRO INDICATOR Provides heading information to the autopilot for heading intercept and hold.
+Heading bug on indicator is used to select desired heading or VOR/LOC course to be flown. - TURN COORDINATOR Senses roll and yaw for wings leveling and command turn functions. - HDG SEL PUSHBUTTON Aircraft will turn to and hold heading selected by the heading "bug" on the directional gyro. - NAV INT PUSHBUTTON When heading "bug" on DG is set to selected course, aircraft will turn to and intercept selected VOR or LOC course. - NAV TRK PUSHBUTTON When heading "bug" on DG is set to selected course, aircraft will track selected VOR or LOC course. - 8.
+HI SENS PUSHBUTTON During NAV INT or NAV TRK operation, this high sensitivity setting increases autopilot response to NAV signal to provide more precise operation during localizer approach.
 In low-sensitivity position (pushbutton out), response to NAV signal is dampened for smoother tracking of enroute VOR radials; it also smooths out effect of course scalloping during NAV operation. - 9.
-BACK CRS Used with LOC operation only.
+BACK CRS PUSHBUTTON Used with LOC operation only.
 With A/P switch OFF or ON, and when navigation receiver selected by NAV switch is set to a localizer frequency, it reverses normal localizer needle indication (CDI) and causes localizer reversed (BC) light to illuminate.
-With A/P switch ON, reverses localizer signal to autopilot. - ACTUATOR The torque motor in the actuator causes the ailerons to move in the desired direction. - 11.
-NAV Selects NAV 1 or NAV 2 navigation receiver. - 12.
-PULL TURN When pulled out and centered in detent, airplane will fly wings-level; when turned to the right (R), the airplane will execute a right, standard rate turn; when turned to the left (L), the airplane will execute a left, standard rate turn.
-When centered in detent and pushed in, the operating mode selected by a push button is engaged. - 13.
+With A/P switch ON, reverses localizer signal to autopilot. - ACTUATOR The torque motor in the actuator causes the ailerons to move in the commanded direction. - 11.
+NAV SWITCH Selects NAV 1 or NAV 2 navigation receiver. - 12.
+PULL TURN KNOB When pulled out and centered in detent, airplane will fly wings-level; when turned to the right (R), the airplane will execute a right, standard rate turn; when turned to the left (L), the airplane will execute a left, standard rate turn.
+When centered in detent and pushed in, the operating mode selected by a pushbutton is engaged. - 13.
 TRIM Used to trim autopilot to compensate for minor variations in aircraft trim or lateral weight distribution.
-(For proper operation, the aircraft's rudder trim must be manually trimmed before the autopilot is engaged.) - 14.
-A/P Controls primary power to autopilot servo (turns autopilot ON or OFF).
+(For proper operation, the aircraft's rudder trim (if so equipped) must be manually trimmed before the autopilot is engaged.) - 14.
+A/P SWITCH Turns autopilot ON or OFF.